-Use Header Tags for SEO
+Use Header Tags in your Formatting

 Search engines read the text surrounded by a header tag before they read normal text.
 Make use of these formatting options and include keywords in the text formatted with them.
 Here’s where you format text using header tags: